hendri54/CollegeEntry/docs/src/index.md

 This package contains various college entry or assignment models.
 The general idea is to map the values of working and of attending various colleges together with student characteristics, such as test scores, into college entry probabilities.

 Once the user has set up an `AbstractEntryDecision` and an `AbstractAdmissionsRule`, calling [`entry_decisions`](@ref) yields entry probabilities and expected utilities for students with given payoffs from attending each college.
+The results are returned as an `AbstractEntryResults` object.

 For sequential entry mechanisms, students need to be ranked to determine the order in which they get to choose colleges.
 This is done using `AbstractRanking`s.